 So it makes sense that people generally want to experience new things.
 Whether as an improvement or just as a change, sometimes it's the only way to move your life in the direction you want.

 In the case of copywriting, it's typically a change that your audience is looking for.
 So imagine the change that you can provide for them.
 Basically, what can you do to make their lives better?

 "Imagine Scarface... but with bananas.
 A desk in a penthouse suite covered with the highest-grade bananas available on any market.
 More money than you know what to do with.
 But where does it start?

 The banana supplier.
 Not just any supplier, the best supplier.
 If you're ready to start your empire, I'm your man.
 The highest quality bananas at the best wholesale rates, only for the most discerning palate."

 As people, we tend to hope for the best, but we don't always expect it.
 Because we're realistic, and things don't always pan out.
 That's just the way things tend to work.

-This gives you the opportunity to appeal to that anxiety.
+This allows you to appeal to that anxiety.
 And to explain why you can help or have helped someone get rid of it.
 Because, honestly, nobody likes it when things are up in the air.